davidgranstrom/scnvim/README.md

 " set this variable to browse SuperCollider documentation in nvim (requires `pandoc`) let g:scnvim_scdoc = 1

+" pass flags directly to sclang - see help file for more details, caveats, and further examples let g:scnvim_sclang_options = ['-u', 9999]

 ```

 ## Thanks to